 It has been seven years.
 We implemented our first text analytics algorithm back in 2010.
 I wonder if we would do the same if we knew everything that we know today.
 May be, but I’m not 100% sure.

-It took us a long time to build a market intelligence platform — an information aggregation and analysis platform.
+It took us a long time to build a market and competitive intelligence platform — an information aggregation and analysis platform.
 A platform for continuous monitoring of thousands of websites for new information on competitors, customers, industries and other signals such as sales opportunities.

 In these years, I have met several organizations that are building or planning to build similar platforms.
 Because they have realized the need for such a platform and free software, such as these, can help in putting together some of the pieces of the puzzle. it’s easy to get started.
 We did the same.

 In one of the meetings with a potential client, their CTO smiled and said, “I can build this in one month with a team of five engineers!”
 I think he was not wrong, arrogant, but not wrong.
 It is one of those things that are deceptively simple to start but painfully difficult to finish.